-The university will provide written notification to victims about options for, and available assistance in, changing academic, living, transportation, and working situations or protective measures.
+The University will provide written notification to victims about options for and available assistance in changing academic, living, transportation and working situations and/or protective measures.

 If victims request these accommodations or protective measures and they are reasonably available the university is obligated to provide them, regardless of whether the victim chooses to report the crime to campus security or local law enforcement.
-Requests of this nature should be made to the Dean of Students at (816) 584-6495 or (816) 505-5456.
-The Dean of Students is responsible for deciding what, if any, accommodations or protective measures will be implemented.
-When determining the reasonableness of such a request, the Dean of Students may consider, among other factors, the following:
+Requests of this nature should be made to the Associate Vice President and Dean of Student Services at (816) 584-6495 or (816) 505-5456.
+The Associate Vice President and Dean of Student Services is responsible for deciding what, if any, accommodations or protective measures will be implemented.
+When determining the reasonableness of such a request, the Associate Vice President and Dean of Student Services is responsible for deciding what, if any, accommodations or protective measures will be implemented.

-- 1. The specific need expressed by the complainant. - 2.
-The age of the students involved. - 3.
-The severity or pervasiveness of the allegations - 4.
-Any continuing effects on the complainant - 5.
-Whether the complainant and alleged perpetrator share the same residence hall, dining hall, class, transportation or job location. - 6.
-Whether other judicial measures have been taken to protect the complainant (e.g., civil protection orders).
+- The specific need expressed by the complainant. - The age of the persons involved. - The severity or pervasiveness of the allegations. - Any continuing effects on the complainant. - Whether the complainant and alleged perpetrator share the same residence hall, dining hall, class, transportation or job location. - Whether other judicial measures have been taken to protect the complainant (e.g., orders of protection).

-The University will maintain as confidential any accommodations or protective measures provided a victim to the extent that maintaining confidentiality would not impair the University's ability to provide them.
+The University will maintain as confidential any accommodations or protective measures provided to a victim to the extent that maintaining confidentiality would not impair the University's ability to provide them.
 However, there may be times when certain information must be disclosed to a third party to implement the accommodation or protective measure.
-Such decisions will be made by the Dean of Students in light of the surrounding circumstances.
+Such decisions will be made by the Associate Vice President and Dean of Student Services in light of the surrounding circumstances.
 Disclosures of this nature will be limited so that only the information necessary to implement the accommodation or protective measure is provided.
 In the event it is necessary to disclose information about a victim to provide an accommodation or protective order, the University will inform the victim of that necessity prior to the disclosure, including which information will be shared, with whom it will be shared, and why.